pranavram2005/Tech-Guild-frontend/README.md

 **Contributing**

 We welcome contributions to improve the Project Management Platform!
 If you have suggestions or find issues, please submit a pull request or create an issue on GitHub.

-**Project Members:**
+** Project Members**

-- Pranav Ram P S (BS23B012) – pranavram2005 (Github)
+Pranav Ram P S (BS23B012) – pranavram2005 (Github)

-Did the User side backend part (except conference) and admin side backend part
+Did the User side backend part (except conference) and frontend part

 - Mogith Guru A M (CH23B096) – Bash-n-Git (Github)

-Did User side frontend, video conference backend, admin page, login and registration page.
+Did video conference, admin page, login and registration page